 Much like we can practice metta on our meditation cushions, we can practice "metta in motion" on the yoga mat.
 So in addition to bringing metta to a yoga practice that begins with seated meditations and ends in savasana, we can incorporate metta throughout the yoga practice.
 For instance, we offer loving-kindness to ourselves when we notice feelings of joy while performing a difficult pose.
 If we happen to notice people around us struggling with a pose, we silently bring to mind karuṇā (compassion), thinking, "may this person be freed from all discomfort."
 When our fellow yogis find success, we send them muditā (sympathetic joy) — whether we like the person or not, we bring to mind thoughts such as, "may your joy not decrease."
 With practice we can experience upekṣā (equanimity or evenness), even when faced with the most difficult situations.
 This does not mean we are indifferent or switched off in the face of cruel or violent acts, but that we approach them with a balanced mind, free of anger.

 In reality, seated metta meditation and "metta in motion" are the same practice — being in the moment, bringing kindness to any thought or feeling no matter what arises.
 Or even far beyond the cushion or mat, we can cultivate metta throughout each day as part of a practice that some yogis call "living yoga."

-If you feel inspired to cultivate loving-kindness in this moment, try this guided meditation:
+If you feel inspired to explore this technique, try this guided meditation from Pretty Good Meditation: